chen2156/chen2156.github.io/contact.md

 ## How to Contact Me

-Please feel free to contact me
+Please feel free to contact me and find me on these social network sites

 * Phone: (123) 456-7890
 * Email: youremail@youremail.com